Why study Physics?

 What career opportunities are there?

-Physics opens the door to a wide range of degree courses at University.
-It is often essential for Engineering courses together with Mathematics and is recommended for many technology based degrees.
-Physics is ideal for students looking to study a scientific subject or a medical degree.
-Physics graduates are highly employable and although many pursue a career in scientific research, many progress into jobs in the financial and business sectors.
+Physics opens the door to a wide range of degree courses at university.
+It is normally a required A-level for engineering courses together with Mathematics and is recommended for many technology-based degrees such as Computing and IT.
+Physics is ideal for students wishing to study a scientific subject or a medical degree.
+Physics graduates are highly employable and though many do pursue a career in industry or scientific research, many also progress into a range of jobs in the financial and business sectors.

 Syllabus: Physics A

 More information: Dr W Henry / Miss L Turner